GLOBAL MARKETS-Fed, China stimulus hopes boost shares; Scotland eyed

 By Jamie McGeever

-LONDON, Sept 17 (Reuters) - Global stocks and commodity prices rose on Wednesday, boosted by speculation the U.S. Federal Reserve will maintain a pledge on low rates later in the day and by a report China’s central bank will provide the country’s big lenders with fresh loans.
+LONDON, Sept 17 (Reuters) - Global stocks and commodity prices rose on Wednesday, boosted by speculation the U.S. Federal Reserve will maintain a pledge on low rates later in the day and by a report China’s central bank will provide the country’s biggest banks with fresh loans.

 This anticipated stimulus from the world’s two largest economies eclipsed the growing nervousness and uncertainty surrounding Thursday’s Scottish independence referendum, which most polls suggest is still too close to confidently predict.